bkleinen/bkleinen.github.io/info3/labs/lab-01-startup.md

 - git,
 - a decent text editor

- installed on the computer you intent to use (or know how to run all these on the lab machines).
+ installed on the computer you intend to use (or know how to run all these on the lab machines).

 **[Here are detailled instructions](lab-01-startup-installation.html)**.